Arsenal shocked by Bournemouth, offering Man City Premier League lifeline

 Bournemouth’s Alex Scott threw the Premier League title race wide open with the winning goal as his side beat leaders Arsenal 2-1 at The Emirates.

-Scott produced a cool finish after a neat build-up in the 74th minute to stun the nervous-looking hosts on Saturday.
+Midfielder Scott produced a cool finish after a neat build-up in the 74th minute to stun the nervous-looking hosts on Saturday and provide a huge boost for chasers Manchester City.

 Recommended Storieslist of 4 items